Maniema

-Maniema Province (Jimbo la Maniema, in Swahili) is one of 26 provinces of the Democratic Republic of the Congo.
+Maniema Province (Mkoa wa Maniema, in Swahili) is one of 26 provinces of the Democratic Republic of the Congo.
 Its capital is Kindu.
 The 2020 population was estimated to be 2,856,300.

 Toponymy

 Henry Morton Stanley explored the area, calling it Manyema.

 Geography

+Tree-cover loss year in Maniema, 2001-2024, from the Global Forest Change dataset.

 Maniema borders the provinces of Sankuru to the west, Tshopo to the north, North Kivu and South Kivu to the east, and Lomami and Tanganyika to the south.

-Administrative divisions

-Maniema consists of the city of Kindu and seven territories: Punia, Pangi, Lubutu, Kibombo, Kasongo, Kailo and Kabambare.
+Administration

+Maniema is divided in to seven territories and one independently administered city.